Megadeth: Controversies

 Mustaine has made numerous inflammatory statements in the press, usually regarding issues with former Metallica bandmates.
 The feud stemmed from his ejection from the band, how it was conducted, and disagreements on songwriting credits.
-Mustaine expressed his anger in the movie Metallica: Some Kind of Monster, in a scene he later disapproved of as he felt he was mischaracterized, and that it did not represent the full extent of what happened during the meeting.
+Mustaine expressed his anger in the movie Metallica: Some Kind of Monster in a scene he later disapproved of as he felt he was mischaracterized, and that it did not represent the full extent of what happened during the meeting.

-During a live performance of "Anarchy in the U.K." at a 1988 show in Antrim, Northern Ireland, Mustaine dedicated the song to "the cause" of "giving Ireland back to the Irish!"
+During a live performance of "Anarchy in the U.K." at a 1988 show in Antrim, Northern Ireland, Mustaine dedicated the song to "the cause."
 Before the final song, Mustaine said, "This one's for the cause!
 Give Ireland back to the Irish!"
-This elicited a riot and fighting between Catholics and Protestants among the audience.
+The quote was inspired by Paul McCartney's song "Give Ireland Back to the Irish".
+This elicited a riot and fighting among the audience between Irish Nationalists, the majority of whom are Catholic, and the predominantly Protestant, British Unionists in attendance.
 The band had to travel in a bulletproof bus back to Dublin.
 This incident served as inspiration for the song "Holy Wars...
 The Punishment Due".

-Controversial and misinterpreted lyrics have caused complications for the band.
+Controversial or misinterpreted lyrics have caused complications for the band.
 In 1988, MTV deemed that the song "In My Darkest Hour" encouraged suicide and banned the video.
 The station banned the video for "A Tout le Monde" for the same reason, though Mustaine said the song was written from the perspective of a dying man saying his last words to his loved ones.
 According to him, MTV considered the videos for "Skin o' My Teeth" and "Symphony of Destruction" a "little bit too harsh" and refused to play them.

 During a world tour in 2001, the Malaysian government canceled the band's show in the nation's capital because the authorities had a negative perception of the group's image and music.
 The government deemed the band's mascot, Vic Rattlehead, as inappropriate and told the members that they would be arrested if they performed.
 Dave Mustaine responded: "I recognize what the Malaysian government is trying to do, and it is admirable of them trying to protect the young people in the country.
 But it just shows the degree of ignorance and apathy that the government has toward the problem."